kumahq/kuma/docs/generated/resources/policy_timeout.md

             IdleTimeout is the time at which a downstream or upstream connection will be terminated if there are no active streams

+        - `streamIdleTimeout` (optional)

+            StreamIdleTimeout is the amount of time that the connection manager will allow a stream to exist with no upstream or downstream activity

+        - `maxStreamDuration` (optional)

+            MaxStreamDuration is the maximum time that a stream’s lifetime will span

     - `grpc` (optional)

+        Deprecated: set parameters through 'http' section

         Child properties: